2cupsrotisserie chicken, pulled off the bones and shredded

 Instructions

-Stir in flour and stir until it is combined.
-Gradually add broth.
 Stir in cooked rice, chicken, salt, and pepper.
-Bring to a boil over medium heat.
+Bring to a boil.

 Add in milk.
 Cook for 3-5 minutes at a boil then decrease to a simmer.
 Let simmer until ready to serve.

-If making ahead-store cooled soup in a refrigerator and reheat slowly when ready to serve.
+Store cooled soup in a refrigerator and reheat slowly when ready to serve.

 Notes

 Katie’s Tips:*Rotisserie chicken saves so much time.
 Grocery stores make them daily.
 I use the meat and shred it for the soup.
-You can save the carcass if you want to make homemade chicken stock. *If I use store-bought chicken stock, I use reduced sodium so I can adjust the salt level on my own.
-Here is one I often use. *To make the soup thicken quicker, pre-heat the chicken stock in a glass liquid measuring cup before you add it to the soup. *The soup pairs well with warm crusty bakery bread and a fresh salad.*As mentioned above, this soup gets better the longer it sits.
-Make a day in advance if possible.*I like to use this brand of wild rice.
+You can save the carcass if you want to make homemade chicken stock*If I use store-bought chicken stock, I use reduced sodium so I can adjust the salt level on my own.*To make the soup thicken quicker, pre-heat the chicken stock in a glass liquid measuring cup before you add it to the soup.*The soup pairs well with warm crusty bakery bread and a fresh salad.*As mentioned above, this soup gets better the longer it sits.
+Make a day in advance if possible.*To use this brand of wild rice.
 I cook it using a rice cooker like this, but you can certainly cook it on the stovetop.*Remember for food safety to bring hot soup down in temperature before storing it in the fridge.
 Culinary school taught me about the “food danger zone!!”